ZeroBone/Knife/README.md

 This software is licensed under the terms of the GNU General Public License, Version 3.

+Copyright notice: this software uses [javapoet library](https://github.com/square/javapoet) for Java code generation which is licensed under the terms of the [Apache-2.0 License](https://github.com/square/javapoet/blob/master/LICENSE.txt).
+No changes to this library have been made.

 See the LICENSE file for more details.